-In addition to the significant increase in service life, Norilsk Nickel was also impressed with the reduction in operating costs possible with our hoisting ropes, as less interventions were required due to rope elongation cuttings, exceeding rotation and cleaning the rope and hoist previously used rope
+In addition to the significant increase in service life, Norilsk Nickel was also impressed with the reduction in operating costs possible with our hoisting ropes, as less interventions were required due to rope elongation cuttings, exceeding rotation and cleaning the rope and hoist due to excessive lubrication.

-Besides, CASAR has also been approved as a permanent tured by our Polish colleagues at Drumet, mostly by hand.
+Besides, CASAR has also been approved as a permanent supplier of flat ropes (as balance or tail ropes), manufactured by our Polish colleagues at Drumet, mostly by hand.